Box dimension of stable sub-slices of fractal graphs over Anosov automorphisms: Kaplan, Mallet-Paret, and Yorke techniques

 \subsection{Box dimension}

-\begin{definition} Consider $X$ a non-empty totally bounded subset of a metric space $M$ and for each $\delta>0$ let $N_{\delta}(X)$ be the smallest number of sets of diameter at most $\delta$ which union covers X. We define the lower box dimension of $X$ as
+In this subsection, we present some basic results about the Box dimension. \begin{definition} Consider $X$ a non-empty totally bounded subset of a metric space $M$ and for each $\delta>0$ let $N_{\delta}(X)$ be the smallest number of sets of diameter at most $\delta$ which union covers X. We define the lower box dimension of $X$ as

 and the upper box dimension of $X$ as